projecthorus/chasemapper/README.md

 This can be enabled by setting `[offline_maps] tile_server_enabled = True`, and changing `[offline_maps] tile_server_path` to point to your tile cache directory (i.e. `/home/pi/Maps/`).
 Chasemapper will assume each subdirectory in this folder is a valid map layer and will add them to the map layer list at the top-right of the interface.

+Note that if you want to use these offline maps within a Docker container, you will need to [modify the tile server path](https://github.com/projecthorus/chasemapper/blob/master/horusmapper.cfg.example#L172) in your configuration file to be /opt/chasemapper/Maps/

 ### Caching Maps

 To grab map tiles to use with this, we're going to use FoxtrotGPS's [Cached Maps](https://www.foxtrotgps.org/doc/foxtrotgps.html#Cached-Maps) feature.